A moment when it all came together bags top prize for New Zealand photographer Richard Robinson

 Robinson had just returned from Port Ross in the Sub-Antarctic Islands at the weekend when he opened the letter telling him of the wins, which were awarded in Adelaide last Thursday.

-"It was a real surprise, especially as I'd been almost a month photographing Southern Right Whales with a team from the University of Auckland," he said.
+"It was a real surprise, especially as I'd been almost a month photographing southern right whales with a team from the University of Auckland," he said.

 The competition was a real positive for Robinson, who was a finalist in five of the nine categories and is hoping to raise his profile in Australia.

-"Underwater photography is a bit limited (commercially) in New Zealand," he said, "so I hope it can lead me to new things."
+"Underwater photography is a bit limited [commercially] in New Zealand," he said, "so I hope it can lead me to new things."